 The Importance of Wearing a Mouth Guard for Weight Lifting

 While not so many strength athletes (especially weight lifters) like using mouth guards when training or competing, it turns out these mouthpieces are very valuable for any weightlifter.
-Although many people think mouth guards are only important in sports that involve a lot of contact involvement such as wrestling, American football, boxing, and martial arts, dental experts think otherwise.
+Although many people think mouth guards are only important in contact sports – like wrestling, American football, boxing, and martial arts – dental experts think otherwise.

 Why exactly would one use a mouth guard for weight lifting?

-Besides teeth injuries which may cause loss of teeth, blows on the chin or any strong impact on the base of the jaws or skull may cause a serious fracture or a concussion.
+Besides teeth injuries which may cause loss of teeth; blows on the chin or any strong impact on the base of the jaws or skull may cause a serious fracture or a concussion.
 Experts advise that athletes can significantly prevent these types of injuries by using protective mouth guards.

-When they don’t wear protective mouthpieces, she says the grinding and gritting can result in injuries in the enamel, pulp, the cementum, or any part of the teeth.
-The dentist explains that when a substance as strong and hard as a tooth grinds against a substance with similar hardness and strength, chances are, there will be some damage.
-The clenching that occurs when weightlifters are in action results in a tooth-to-tooth action that may cause holes, cracks or even worse damage to the teeth or the jaws.
+When they don’t wear protective mouthpieces, the grinding and gritting can result in injuries in the enamel, pulp, cementum, or any other parts of the teeth.
+Dr. Sagalyn explains that when a substance as strong and hard as a tooth grinds against a substance with similar hardness and strength, chances are, there will be some damage.
+The clenching that occurs when weightlifters are in action results in a tooth-to-tooth action that may cause holes, cracks, or even worse: damage to the teeth or the jaws.

-Dr. Vastardis, a New York-based dentist and member of the International Academy for Sports Dentistry adds that if a weightlifter does not wear a protective mouth guard, the clenching and grinding may make teeth gums to recede, cause teeth fractures, result in weakened facial muscles, and even cause headaches after training or competing.
+Dr. Vastardis, a New York-based dentist and member of the International Academy for Sports Dentistry adds that: if a weightlifter does not wear a protective mouth guard, the clenching and grinding may cause gum recession, teeth fractures, weakened facial muscles, and even cause headaches after training or competing.

 While concussions are more likely to happen in contact sports, strength athletes like weightlifters are also at risk of falls that may result in concussions.
-Without a protective mouth guard, the trauma resulting from the jaws jarring together violently may cause an impact on the base of the skull leading to a concussion.
+Without a protective mouth guard, the trauma resulting from the jaws jarring together violently may cause an impact on the base of the skull, leading to a concussion.

 As a weightlifter, you can prevent all the above risks by using a mouth guard whenever you are training or competing.
 You can find simple over-the-counter mouth guards for a few dollars.
 Better still, you can have one custom-made for you online.